 ______________________________________________________________________________

 In an email to ShepNet students on 6/4/19: I want to inform you that we learned the unexpected news that Ed Pring passed away on Friday, 5/31.
-He was your teacher, your guide, your tech guru, team leader, go-to man for computer questions, your friend.
+He was your teacher, your guide, your tech guru, team leader, go-to man for computer questions, and your friend.

 He was the key leader of the ShepNet Computer Center for over 19 years.
 With his knowledge and interest in computers, he helped develop our unique programs that you depend on for skills and staying up-to-date in this busy world.
 Ed gave a thousand hours of volunteer service every year, behind the scenes and in the front of your classroom.
 He reached out into the community and loved working with older adults.